Tutorial: Monitor published APIs

 To configure an example alert rule based on a request metric:

-3. In Alert logic, specify a Threshold value, which is the number of occurrences after which the alert should be triggered.
+- In Alert logic, review or modify the default values for the alert.
+For example, update the static Threshold, which is the number of occurrences after which the alert should be triggered.

 An alert triggers based on the evaluation period, and it will send email to admin@contoso.com.